What is teaching?

 Why study teaching at Strathclyde?

-Training to become a teacher at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Training to become a teacher at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 Strathclyde is ranked 4th in the UK for Education (The Sunday Times Good University Guide 2020) and 4th for Education (Complete University Guide 2021).